Anglo-Saxon settlement of Britain: Genetic evidence

 Genetic studies have provided new insights into the Anglo-Saxon migration, showing significant but regionally variable levels of continental ancestry in early medieval England.
 Archaeogenetic studies, based on data collected from skeletons found in Iron Age, Roman and Anglo-Saxon era burials, have concluded that the ancestry of the modern English population contains large contributions from both Anglo-Saxon migrants and Romano-British natives.

-A 2022 study analyzing 460 ancient genomes from England, Ireland, the Netherlands, Germany, and Denmark found that 25–47% of present-day English DNA originates from arrivals in the early middles ages and continental northern Europeans.
+A 2022 study analysing 460 ancient genomes from England, Ireland, the Netherlands, Germany, and Denmark found that 25–47% of present-day English DNA originates from arrivals in the early Middle Ages and continental northern Europeans.
 The proportion was highest in eastern England, with early medieval individuals there deriving up to 76% of their ancestry from a northern European population spanning the Netherlands, northern Germany, and Denmark.
 However, individuals of local British ancestry also persisted, and there was evidence of intermarriage between these groups.

-One of the study's authors, Duncan Sayer, states: "You can't argue with [mass migration] anymore.
-So now we need to talk about what that migration actually is and how these people interacted."
+One of the study's authors, Duncan Sayer, stated: "You can't argue with [mass migration] any more.
+So what we could do is start to talk about what that migration actually is and who the people are and how they interact and how they build communities."
+Conversely, Susan Oosthuizen took the view that the study, despite "intending to demonstrate changes in northwest European DNA in England between 400 and 600, instead measured change between 300 and 800", and concluded that it did not offer "evidence for unusual levels of migration from northwest Europe in the fifth and sixth centuries".

 Other studies have reinforced these findings.
 A 2020 study of Viking-era burials estimated that modern English populations derive 38% of their ancestry from native British sources and 37% from a Danish-like population, of which up to 6% may be attributed to Viking migrations.
 A 2016 study using ancient DNA from early medieval burials in Cambridgeshire found evidence of intermarriage between native Britons and continental immigrants, contradicting theories of strict segregation between the groups.

 Some scholars have questioned whether it is legitimate to conflate ethnic and cultural identity with patterns highlighted by genetic evidence.
 A 2018 editorial for Nature warned against simplistic interpretations of ancient DNA data, cautioning that such studies risk reinforcing outdated "culture-history" models of the early 20th century.
 Scholars have also debated whether "Germanic" identity had any real ethnic or cultural unity outside of Roman ethnography.